How To Make a Request for Quote // Step-By-Step Guide

 Keep it personal

 Please note that the salesperson answering these emails sees the same email templates to take the time to personalize them and make them yours.
 This will help it stand out from the crowd.
 If you have the factory’s name or, even better, the name of the main salesperson or CEO, use it.
-Emails that start with “To Whom it may Concern” or anything else impersonal will almost always get ignored.
+Emails that start with “To Whom It May Concern” or anything else impersonal will almost always get ignored.
 If you can, add an extra sentence

 Another thing to note is that English is almost certainly not the first language of the person you are talking to.
-So be sure to use clear and simple language while making sure you are getting your point across.
+So, be sure to use clear and simple language while making sure you are getting your point across.

 Where to post an RFQ